 Perhaps it’s possible to spend two or three years of your life getting no sleep, getting no time to yourself, and neglecting exercise, physical health, mental health, and relationships.
-(In fact, I know it’s possible because I’ve done parenthood that way only and then watched my health completely fall apart.
+(In fact, I know it’s possible because I’ve done parenthood that way only to watch my health completely fall apart.
 I felt like I was drowning in every aspect of my life until I made some major changes in my attitude toward motherhood.)
 But if we’re called to serve others with our lives instead of treating a small season of parenting as the sacrifice window and motherhood is one important piece of that calling, then it is ESSENTIAL that we practice self-care in order that we have something left to offer.

 We cannot run on fumes our whole lives.
 And for those of us who end up having larger families, we cannot treat motherhood as the season when we completely neglect ourselves, because that season will last a loooooooong time.
 It is simply not sustainable to ignore self-care and an attitude that does so will end up hurting our families in the long run.

 I know when we had our first baby–a colicky little guy who NEVER slept and I was working full-time and Daniel was finishing his degree and we were states away from any extended family, I felt like we couldn’t ask for help.
 I didn’t get the support I needed from my community because I felt like, “well, Haley, you should have planned better.
 You signed up for this motherhood thing.
 So you’re starting to hallucinate because you’ve had 10 hours of sleep total in the past seven days?
 Too bad!
 Push through that post-partum depression!”